Prosper Independent School District: History

 In 2012, Cockrell Elementary was opened.

 In 2015, Light Farms Elementary was opened.

-In 2016, Hughes and Windsong Elementary schools opened, which allowed the district to move from PK-4 elementary campuses to grades PK-5.
-With this transition, both middle schools now host grades 6-8.
+In 2016, Hughes and Windsong Elementary Schools opened, allowing the district to move from PK-4 elementary campuses to grades PK-5.
+With this transition, both middle schools hosted grades 6-8.

-In 2018, the University Interscholastic League classified PISD's first high school as 6A.
+In 2018, the University Interscholastic League classified Prosper High School as 6A.

 In 2019, Children's Health Stadium opened as a 12,000 seat stadium for Prosper ISD football games.
 With this addition, Prosper High School played home games at Children's Health Stadium, moving away from the relatively tiny Eagle Stadium near Reynolds Middle School.
 Children's Health Hospital paid $2.5 million dollars for the naming rights to the stadium.

 The same year, Hays Middle School opened, becoming the first school in Prosper ISD with an animal other than an Eagle as their mascot or with school colors other than green and white.
 Hays uses the Hawk as their mascot and uses the primary school color blue.
 Rock Hill High School, into which Hays feeds, used the Blue Hawks as the school's mascot and blue as the primary school color when it opened in 2020.

-In 2020, Rock Hill High School opened, meaning PISD had more than one high school for the first time in district history.
-Rock Hill High School was built for roughly $200 million dollars, making it the most expensive high school ever built in Texas.
+In 2020, Rock Hill High School opened, meaning Prosper ISD had more than one high school for the first time in district history.
+Rock Hill High School was built for roughly $200 million dollars, making it the most expensive high school built in Texas at the time.
 That fall, Prosper also opened Johnson Elementary School, named after Representative Sam Johnson, and Rushing Middle School, named after former superintendent William Rushing.

+In 2024, Jones Middle School opened, taking students previously assigned to Rogers and Hays Middle Schools.

+In 2025, Moseley Middle School and Richland High School opened while Rogers Middle School changed their mascot to a wildcat, like Walnut Grove.
+This year also marked the announcement of the future Bridges Middle School, on Frontier Parkway and Custer Road in Celina and is expected to open in the 2026-2027 school year.